 An APVO is the order suitable for neighbours.
 An ADVO is suitable for people in a domestic relationship, for example a partner, child or relative.

 To apply for an APVO you can contact the police and in some circumstances they may apply for the order on your behalf.
-Or you can attend the Local Court and speak to a chamber registrar for help with making your own application (Part 10, Divisions 2 & 3).
+Or you can go to the Local Court for help with making your own application (Part 10, Divisions 2 & 3).
 Legal Aid is generally not available for making an APVO application.

 An interim (temporary) order can be obtained that takes effect when the defendant is served with a copy of the order and remains in force until the matter is heard by the court (Part 6 Interim court orders).
 If no violence is involved, the court at any time can refer the parties to mediation.

 At court, if the application is successful a final order will be made.
 This final order will have effect for the period of time specified in the order or, if not specified, it will last for 12 months (section 79).
-During this time, if circumstances change, either party may apply to have the order varied or revoked (section 73).
+During this time, if circumstances change, either party may apply to have the order varied or revoked (sections 72-75).

 An APVO can contain various conditions that suit your individual circumstances to ensure your safety and protection (Part 8 Content and effect of apprehended violence orders).
 For example it can prohibit the defendant from contacting you or coming to your home or damaging your property.
 Other people that may be affected, for example members of your family, can also be added to the order for their protection (section 18).